Impressionism might be the most recognisable painting style in the history of art.

 The work was so different to what was considered accomplished artwork at the time that they were ridiculed.
 The term ‘Impressionist’ was first used as an insult by an art critic at the exhibition of new paintings in Paris in 1874 referring to a work by Monet which was entitled ‘Impression, sunrise’ and a reviewer of the first exhibition described the painters as ‘lunatics’.
 It makes me think of people today who complain that contemporary artists have no skill or are trying to put one over on the public, radical ideas and change require time to be accepted.

-Some of the most famous artists associated with the Impressionist movement are: Claude Monet, Eugene Boudin, Camille Pissarro, Alfred Sisley, Édouard Manet, Edgar Degas, Paul Cezanne, Auguste Renoir, Berthe Morisot, Mary Cassatt.
+Some of the most famous artists associated with the Impressionist movement are: Claude Monet, Eugene Boudin, Camille Pissarro, Alfred Sisley, Édouard Manet, Edgar Degas, Paul Cezanne, Auguste Renoir, Berthe Morisot, and Mary Cassatt.
 They were interested in painting everyday reality instead of monumental scenes.
 The Impressionists redefined what it meant to capture reality to mean: to capture a specific moment.
 This moment of light now, as compared to the moment of light in an hour from now.
 There was also the idea of painting the impression of a first glance at something.
 When we look at a landscape, or a crowd of people, we do not instantly see every face or leaf in detailed focus, but as a mass of colour and light.
 Impressionist painters tried to express this experience.
 They were affected by the scientific discoveries of the time about optics and light.
 They were interested in visible light reflected from a surface, and wanted to show the surface of objects.

 The Techniques of the Impressionists